Social Security Number

 - If you are unfamiliar with iStart, watch the “Introducing iStart” video.

-- Note I: ISSS will verify your enrollment, lawful presence and other information before processing your SSN Letter request.
+- ISSS will verify enrollment, lawful presence and other information before processing your SSN Letter request.

-- Note II: J-1 students sponsored by IIE, Fulbright, Muskie, etc (other than GSU) do not need to request a social security letter from ISSS in order to request a SSN.
-The letter from your sponsor should suffice.
+- J-1 students sponsored by IIE, Fulbright, Muskie, etc (other than GSU) do not need to request a social security letter from ISSS in order to request a SSN.
+The letter from your sponsor is adequate.

 I have my SSN support letter from ISSS.
 What’s Next?